Geodels/gospl/docs/getting_started/installDocker.rst

 `Docker containers <https://hub.docker.com/r/geodels/gospl>`_ provide an easy-way to set up and distribute applications.
-They are also safe and consistent environments which facilitate debugging and reproducibility of models/simulations.
+They are also safe and consistent environments which facilitate debugging and reproducibility of models / simulations.

 goSPL on DockerHub
 ^^^^^^^^^^^^^^^^^^